Joel Foreman documentary videotape C0008

 There may be use restrictions on some of the videotapes.

-Special Collections Research Center also holds the Jerry Clapsaddle papers.
+Special Collections and Archives also holds the Jerry Clapsaddle papers.

-Joel Foreman documentary videotape collection, Collection #C0008, Special Collections Research Center, George Mason University Libraries.
+Joel Foreman documentary videotape collection, C0008, Special Collections and Archives, George Mason University Libraries.

 Collection donated by Joel Foreman in 1989-2002.